(Have you ever heard of Igor Sikorsky? He has a strong connection to the U. S. presidential office?)

-The aircraft featured a pantry with an electric refrigerator and stove as well as beautifully appointed smoking lounge with book-ended mahogany wood paneling.
+The aircraft featured a pantry with an electric refrigerator and stove as well as a beautifully appointed smoking lounge with book-ended mahogany wood paneling.
 Six life rafts were carried on board.
 Despite its significant capacity increase, the S-40s were not the most aerodynamic aircraft due in large part to the numerous flying wires and strut braces that were used as an exterior support framework.
 It was nicknamed “Flying Forest.”

 Passenger service was initiated on November 19, 1931, with the first S-40 piloted by none other than the famous Charles Lindbergh.
-He flew from Miami, Florida to the Panama Canal Zone with stops at Cienfuegos, Cuba, Kingston, Jamaica and Barranquilla, Columbia.
+He flew from Miami, Florida to the Panama Canal Zone with stops at Cienfuegos, Cuba, Kingston, Jamaica, and Barranquilla, Columbia.

 His plane served as Pan Am’s flagship

 The American Clipper served as the flagship of Pan Am’s clipper fleet and this aircraft model was the first to earn the designation of ‘Clipper’ or ‘Pan Am Clipper’.
 The three S-40s served without incident during their civilian lives.
-They were flown over 10 million miles and turned over to the US Navy during WWII where they were used as trainers for four engine flight instruction.
+They were flown over 10 million miles and turned over to the US Navy during WWII where they were used as trainers for four-engine flight instruction.
 They were eventually retired and scrapped in 1943.

 Sikorsky company built Black Hawk and President’s helicopter